Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

 \subsection{Breakdown of location and covariance estimators}

-In order to measure the cellwise robustness of a location estimator, \cite{alqallaf2009} considered an asymptotic cellwise breakdown value.
-Here we will instead focus on a finite-sample breakdown value in the spirit of \cite{donoho1983} and \cite{lopuhaa1991breakdown}.
-Consider a location estimator $\bhmu$ and a data matrix $\bX$.
-Informally, we define the cellwise breakdown value of $\bhmu$ as the minimum fraction of cells that needs to be replaced in columns of $\bX$ so that the resulting estimate carries no information on $\bhmu(\bX)$, the estimate on the original data.
-More precisely, denote by $\bX^m$ any corrupted data matrix obtained by replacing at most $m$ cells in each column of $\bX$ by arbitrary values.
-The {\it finite-sample cellwise breakdown value} of $\bhmu$ at $\bX$ is defined as
+A well-known measure of the {\it casewise} robustness of a location estimator $\bhmu$ is its finite-sample breakdown value \citep{donoho1983}.
+Informally, the casewise breakdown value of $\bhmu$ at the dataset $\bX$ is the smallest fraction of cases that needs to be replaced to carry the resulting estimate arbitrarily far from $\bhmu(\bX)$, the estimate on the original data.
+More precisely, denote by $\bX^m$ any corrupted data matrix obtained by replacing at most $m$ cases in $\bX$ by arbitrary points.
+The casewise breakdown value of $\bhmu$ at $\bX$ is defined as

-Note that the casewise breakdown value of an estimator is an upper bound on its cellwise breakdown value.
-After all, we can always concentrate all the contaminated cells in a fraction of the rows, and thereby replicate the casewise setting.
-Therefore, we know that $\varepsilon^*_n(\bhmu, \bX)$ can be at most $\lfloor (n+1)/2 \rfloor/n$ for any translation equivariant location estimator due to Theorem 2.1 of \cite{lopuhaa1991breakdown}.
-We will now illustrate that some properties of $\bhmu$ that may seem desirable in fact prevent a high cellwise breakdown value.